 There is a wide variety of treatments that can be used in conjunction with an elbow brace when recovering from an elbow injury or elbow condition.
 Some of the most common recovery methods are below.
 Always consult a doctor, physiotherapist and/or a sports medicine professional about the proper recovery routine for your specific elbow injury or condition.

 ● R.I.C.E.: A combination of (R)est, (I)ce, (C)ompression and (E)levation.
 This method is often the first treatment option for tennis elbow within the first 48 hours of injury or symptoms.
 R.I.C.E. can relieve pain and also reduce swelling and promote healing.
+We discuss the importance of resting an injured elbow to improve the chances of recovery here.

 ● Medications: Non-steroidal, anti-inflammatory medications, such as ibuprofen, aspirin or naproxen can relieve pain and also treat acutely inflammed tissues.